SAMMISolutions/docs/doc_posts/_commands-mouse-kb/kb-simulate-press.md

 num: 1
 ---

 Simulates a keyboard button press.
 Might not work in games that have anti-cheat protection.
+Ensure that both SAMMI and the program you want to simulate the keyboard press in are run in Administrator mode.

 | Box Name | Type | Description |
 |-------|--------|--------